Waxing Info & Aftercare

 How Often Should I Be Waxed?

 If you want to maintain that clean and smooth feeling, we recommend you get waxed every 4 to 6 weeks, although we are all different and our hair grows at different rates.
 Everyone's results will vary.
 Generally, you will see minimal regrowth within the first 3 weeks and then you will notice an increase in growth after that.
 If you normally shave, it can take approximately 3/4 waxes to stop the early, stubbly regrowth and after this time, you will be smooth for much longer.
-Regular waxing encourages regrowth to be slower slower and more sparse.
+Regular waxing encourages regrowth to be slower and sparser.

-I'm Having My Period Is This An Issue?
+I'm Having My Period Is This an Issue?

 No not at all!
 If it's not an issue for you then it's not an issue for us!
 Although you might be more sensitive to pain.
 As long as everything is clean and fresh there’s absolutely no reason you can't be waxed.